pdelfino/realm-of-racket/README.md

 Implementing the book "Realm of Racket"
 ===

-+ Group: Daniel Alves Wise and Pedro Delfino;
++ Group: Pedro Delfino and Daniel Wise;

 + Professor: Alexandre Rademaker;